-This water heater must be provided with an approved 150 psi, 3/4" ASME HV Valve that must be installed on the DHW outlet line.
-The 150 psi Pressure Relief Valve must be installed on the DHW outlet line to ensure a compliant installation and safe operation.
+This water heater is provided with an approved 150 psi, 3⁄4" ASME HV Valve that must be installed as shown in Figure 13 to ensure a compliant installation and safe operation.

 This water heater has a high-temperature shut-off switch built in as a standard safety feature.
 Therefore, a "pressure only" relief valve is required.
 DO NOT operate this water heater before the supplied pressure relief valve is installed with sufficient relieving capacity in accordance with the rating plate on the water heater.